 Do not place ITEM 204 GEOTEXTILE at the base of the Granular Material Type C foundation preparation for MSE walls.

 Collect surface drainage before it reaches the face of the MSE wall.
 On structures with MSE walls at the abutments, provide a concrete bridge railing on the approach slab with a standard inlet, SCD I-3D to collect the drainage.
 Locate the inlet at least 25-ft beyond the limits of the MSE wall soil reinforcement.
 Continue the concrete barrier 10-ft past the catch basin.
 Refer to BDM Figure 309- for more information.
+When a vegetated slope is to be constructed above an MSE wall (see BDM Figure 201-8), provide a ditch in accordance with BDM Section 307.1.

-Determine sliding resistance and bearing resistance of MSE wall foundations both at the top and bottom of the foundation preparation layer
+Determine sliding resistance and bearing resistance of MSE wall foundations both at the top and bottom of the foundation preparation layer.
+Calculate settlement of MSE walls at the bottom of the foundation preparation layer.

 C307.8